ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 }
 ```

-5. Lastly, we need something to execute our code, for this we will head over to the `Configure` method of our `Startup.cs` and add `MapGraphQL` to `UseEndpoints`.
+5. Lastly, we need something to execute our code; for this, we will head over to the `Configure` method of our `Startup.cs` and add `MapGraphQL` to `UseEndpoints`.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)